spilliams/sparrowlike/README.md

         }
     }

+You can test that it works!
 Run the app and you should be able to not only scroll the table, but also see that your pan gesture is working.
 What's next?
 Well let's talk about what we want to happen when this gesture occurs.

 - Began: the open cell should snap closed (unless it's the one being gestured on now)
 - Changed: the current cell should track with the user's finger, but not outside our boundaries